pingcap/docs-tidb-operator/en/backup-restore-cr.md

 * `.spec.local.volume`: the persistent volume configuration.
 * `.spec.local.volumeMount`: the persistent volume mount configuration.

+### Prune field

+* `.spec.prune`: supported in BR v9.0.0 and later versions.
+Currently, this field only supports the value `afterFailed`, which enables automatic cleanup of metadata tables when a restore task fails.
+Enabling the `prune` field affects the final status of the restore task.
+If the restore task ends in the `Failed` status, a cleanup task is automatically triggered to remove metadata table information.
+Based on the cleanup task status, the restore task displays one of the following statuses:
+    * `PruneScheduled`: the cleanup task is scheduled but has not started.
+    * `PruneRunning`: the cleanup task is running.
+    * `PruneComplete`: the cleanup task completed successfully.
+    * `PruneFailed`: the cleanup task failed.

 ## CompactBackup CR fields

 For TiDB v9.0.0 and later versions, you can use `CompactBackup` to accelerate PITR (Point-in-time recovery).
 To compact log backup data into structured SST files, you can create a custom `CompactBackup` CR object to define a backup task.
 The following introduces the fields in the `CompactBackup` CR: